carlos-vargas-math/eigenvalue-collisions/README.md

 # Eigenvalue Collisions

-This package analyzes eigenvalue collisions in a periodic matrix-valued function R(s, t).
-It tracks eigenvalues on curves to detect eigenvalue collisions.
+This package locates eigenvalue collisions for periodic matrix-valued functions R(s, t).
+It tracks eigenvalues continuously along curves to detect eigenvalue collisions.

-Make sure to have the following dependencies installed
+Make sure to have the following dependencies installed.

 ## Dependencies
 - NumPy